 ☐ Begin customizing your nonprofit’s page on Mightycause.
 This Mightycause support article will walk you through customizing your page’s look, step-by-step.

 ☐ Approach corporations, local businesses, board members, and major donors who are strong supporters of your organization to provide a matching grant incentive.

 ☐ Personally ask top donors to commit to giving on #GivingTuesday Your donors might be used to giving at a particular time of year, so you’ll want them to put the day on their calendar now and be ready to give.
 Explain why giving on November 28, 2023, matters and how their donation specifically on that date can make an exponential impact.

 1 Month Before #GivingTuesday

-____ Decide on fundraising goals (dollars, number of donors, and what that means for your organization) and communicate it.
+☐ Decide on fundraising goals (dollars, number of donors, etc.) and what that means for your organization.
+Communicate goals to your supporters.

-____ Promote the event on social media, your newsletter, emails, and on your website.
-Be clear that #GivingTuesday is on Tuesday, November 29th.
-Donors can start donating on two weeks prior, November 15th.
+☐ Promote the event on social media, your newsletter, emails, and on your website.
+Be clear that #GivingTuesday is on Tuesday, November 28th.
+Donors can start donating two weeks prior, on November 14th.
 Update your e-mail signature to include a “coming soon” announcement with #GivingTuesday’s date.

 1–2 Weeks Before #GivingTuesday